intel-analytics/ipex-llm/ppml/tdx/tdx-vm/README.md

     It is time to launch TD guests.
 Execute `./scripts/orchestrate-tdxvm.sh` to launch multiple tdvms based on images ppml provided.

 6. Deploy Kubernetes cluster on tdvms
-    Execute `./scripts/install-k8s-components.sh` on each tdvm and `./scripts/deploy-k8s-cluster.sh` on master node to get a Kubernetes cluster.
+    Execute `./scripts/install-k8s-components.sh <Number of VMs> <Absolute path to store kernel & image>` on each tdvm and `./scripts/deploy-k8s-cluster.sh` on master node to get a Kubernetes cluster.

 ## Run Sparkpi as Spark Local Mode